 Considering a Pull request?λ︎

-Before investing any time in a pull request, please raise a new issue explaining the situation.
+Before investing any time in a pull request, please raise an issue explaining the situation.
 This can save you and the maintainer time and avoid rejected pull requests.

 Please keep pull requests small and focused, as they are much quicker to review and easier to accept.
 Ideally PR's should be for a specific page or at most a section.

-A PR with a list of changes across different sections will not be merged, although it may be reviewed at some point with changes cherry picked.
+A PR with a list of changes across different sections will not be merged, it will be reviewed eventually though.

 A huge thank you to Rich Hickey and the team at Cognitect for creating and continually guiding the Clojure language.
 Special thank you to Alex Miller who has provided excellent advice on working with Clojure and the CLI tooling.